Sources

 The classical texts behind AstroPal

-Every interpretation AstroPal gives is grounded in one of two things: a computed engine fact or a retrieved excerpt from one of the classical Jyotish texts listed below.
-Sixteen primary sources are indexed into roughly thirty-five thousand searchable passages, each with its citation, page reference, and source edition.
+Every interpretation AstroPal gives is grounded in one of two things: a computed engine fact or a retrieved excerpt from one of the indexed Jyotish texts listed below.
+Sixteen texts in total — thirteen classical Sanskrit śāstras plus three modern reference works — are indexed into roughly thirty-five thousand searchable passages, each with its citation and source edition.

 Texts are grouped by their traditional role in the Jyotish syllabus.
 For background on how these sources flow into a chat answer, see /methodology.